 My oldest has had a wobbly tooth for a couple of weeks.
 She is 6.
 I believe this is a normal age for tooth loss according to the experts of pediatric dentistry – some go earlier and some a little later so we had been expecting it especially since lots of her classmates have lost teeth.

 We thought the tooth may have fallen out due to the effects of sleep apnea on holidays but it hung on.
 In fact the tooth beside it also got wobbly!
 The race was on – which one would go first?
 Then, suddenly yesterday, the tooth that became wobbly second got very wobbly – I mean a matter of hours, a day at the most left for it.

 This evening bingo!
 It got so wobbly it was hanging on by a thread!

 There was a mixture of tears and excitement!
 Eventually after not allowing mum or dad to touch it she got a piece of tissue and pulled!
 Out it popped!
 I don’t think she could believe it….neither could we!

 Now she awaits the tooth fairy this evening.
 What a lovely little concept.
 A magical time in any child’s (and parents!) life.
 Suffice to say this is the beginning of a journey of losing all those baby teeth and getting the teeth that will serve her the rest of her life.
+If you want to know about the procedures that need to looked into, for the health of the upcoming teeth, view the site for expert advice.
 For now, I will continue to encourage her to brush those teeth properly twice a day – after all the tooth fairy doesn’t like rotten teeth!